top of page

 in Every Community

-The American Academy of Ophthalmology’s Federally Qualified Health Center (FQHC) Initiative aims to promote an understanding of the vision care needs of patients served by U.S. FQHCS and advance solutions that expand access to eye care.
+The American Academy of Ophthalmology’s Federally Qualified Health Center (FQHC) Initiative aims to promote an understanding of the eye care needs of patients served by U.S. FQHCs, advance solutions to expand access to care in FQHCs, and promote optimal eye health for all Americans.

 shutterstock_2397991457.jpg